Dielectric Strength of Plastics | Electrical Properties of Plastics | The Definitive Guide

 On the other hand, Non-polar polymers (PS, PTFE, PP, PE) have symmetrical molecules and are entirely covalent.
 There is no presence of polar dipoles in them, and thus the attendance of the electric field doesn’t align with the dipoles.
 However, the movement of electrons in the direction of the electric field will erupt in a slight electron polarization.
 These polymers have elevated resistivities and low dielectric constant.

 Polar plastics have the propensity to absorb moisture from the atmosphere.
-Moisture has the ability to raise the dielectric constant and lower the resistivity.
+Moisture can raise the dielectric constant and lower the resistivity.
 As the temperature rises, polymer chains move faster, and the dipoles are aligned more quickly.

 Non-polar plastics do not affect the rising atmosphere and moisture.